Click here for the home page

 Heavy concrete barrel vaults, cross (or groin) vaults and domes--all so solid that they exerted no sidewise thrust--made possible the vast interiors that distinguish Roman architecture.
 The barrel vault was essentially a series of connected arches resembling a tunnel, and the cross vault consisted of two barrel vaults intersecting at right angles.
 The largest Roman domed structure is the Pantheon; as its name suggests, it was dedicated to "all the gods" by the emperor Hadrian, as a symbol of the union of Greeks and Romans on equal terms.

-To construct the Pantheon, Hadrian first had to dismantle an older temple on the site, built by Marcus Agrippa in the time of Augustus.
+To construct the Pantheon, Hadrian first had to remove an older temple on the site.
+Marcus Agrippa built this temple in the time of Augustus, but it had burned down in the century since then.
 He gave it a Greek-style columned portico in the front, because all temples were expected to have that by now, and then behind that he put the main part of the building, a huge round chamber that is 142 feet wide and 142 feet high.
 The massive dome rests on thick round walls of poured concrete that could not be weakened by window openings.
 The only light enters through a great hole, twenty-nine feet wide, at the top of the dome.
 This dome was the largest in the world until 1880.

 Roman buildings were built to last--the Pantheon stands intact today--and their size, grandeur, and decorative richness aptly symbolized the proud imperial spirit of Rome.
 Whereas the Greeks produced the classical temple, theater, and stadium, the Romans contributed the triumphal arch, bath, basilica, amphitheater, and the multi-storied apartment house.